obynio/kobopatch-ssh/README.md

 # kobopatch-ssh

 This repository contains the tools needed to compile [dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) for the `arm-kobo-linux-gnueabihf` system (all recent [Kobo](https://www.kobo.com/) products).
 This binary is used for root shell access on Kobo devices which, in my case, is used to deploy and debug software on e-readers.
+As of now, this dynamically compiled dropbear has been tested on a Kobo Libra 2.

 ## Cloning